Subbuteo Tribute Page.

 The 1966 World Cup final wasn't just great news for the English football fan.
-The final was broadcast live in the States by NBC, and the favorable response caused American Sports promoters to start a pro soccer league.
+The final was broadcast live in the States by NBC, and the favourable response caused American Sports promoters to start a pro soccer league.
 Two rival leagues were started, but after a year these merged to form a 17 team North American Soccer League.
 This didn't prove very successful at first, and after all but five teams folded in 1969, the league went semi-pro.
 In the early 1970s, this league quietly grew, while promoters concentrated on making the game popular as a participation sport for children.

 However, the NASL suddenly became big news in 1975 when Pele signed for New York Cosmos on a $4.5 million, three year contract.
 He was followed by other ageing superstars such as Bobby Moore, Franz Beckenbauer and Johan Cruff (not to mention Brighton and Hove Albion legend Peter Ward - voted NASL most valuable player in 1982).
 The crowds grew, and by 1978 the league had expanded to 24 teams.